 If the MME/SGSN cannot fulfil the received request for reasons not stated above, it shall stop processing the request and set Result-Code to DIAMETER_UNABLE_TO_COMPLY.

-If CIR message includes multiple SCEF-Reference-ID and for a SCEF-Reference-ID the monitoring events cannot be handled, the MME/SGSN shall report the failed SCEF-Reference-ID to the SCEF with an appropriate status in the Monitoring-Event-Config-Status AVP.
+If CIR message includes multiple SCEF Reference IDs (either in SCEF-Reference-ID or in SCEF-Reference-ID-Ext AVPs) and for a SCEF Reference ID the monitoring events cannot be handled, the MME/SGSN shall report the failed SCEF Reference ID to the SCEF with an appropriate status in the Monitoring-Event-Config-Status AVP.

-For the number of UEs in a geographic location monitoring event, for each SCEF-Reference-ID that the MME/SGSN is able to successfully process, the MME/SGSN shall
+For the number of UEs in a geographic location monitoring event, for each SCEF-Reference-ID/SCEF-Reference-ID-Ext that the MME/SGSN is able to successfully process, the MME/SGSN shall

 - if filtering is not requested (i.e. IMSI-Group-Id was not present in the request) or not supported: